black-fronted-wood-quail-1600

 Black-fronted Wood-quail

 Habitat: The Black-fronted Wood-quail inhabits the dense undergrowth of cloud forests and montane forests in the Andes mountain range of Colombia.
-These birds are typically found at elevations ranging from 1800 to 3300 meters (5900 to 10,800 feet) above sea level.
+These birds are typically found at elevations ranging from 700 to 3100 meters above sea level.

 Behavior: Being a shy and elusive bird, the Black-fronted Wood-quail prefers to forage on the ground, feeding on insects, seeds, and other plant matter.
 They are often heard calling, but they are elusive and difficult to spot due to their secretive nature.